Vie-Rus/Data-Algorithms-Reverse-Engineer-Java/Readme.md

 # Data Algorithms Structures reversed engineered

 > for a Data Structure class at indiana university of pennslyvania

-These algorithms contain Link List Stack, Double Link List, and Dictionaries.
-More information on how each algroithm works is located within the file.
+    These algorithms contain Link List Stack (LLS), Double Link List (DLL), and Dictionaries (BSTDict).
+More information on how each algroithm works is located within the java files.